nancyletranx3/Amazon-Product-Reviews/index.md

 ## Next Steps:
-To improve the accuracy score even more, we could manually look through some reviews to manually add any additional stop words that could help improve our model.
+To improve the accuracy score even more, we could look deeper into some reviews to manually add any additional stop words that could help improve our model.